Barry Jackson (director): Shakespeare Memorial Theatre

 In 1945, Jackson was appointed as artistic director at the Shakespeare Memorial Theatre.
 His appointment was welcomed by the press and a period of reform was anticipated.
 The Theatre had been neglected during the war and was worn and shabby.
 His aim was to transform the theatre into one of national and international status.
 However, it was a difficult undertaking.
 His relationship with the chairman of the governors, Fordham Flower, was uneasy from the start as Jackson insisted in bringing in his own staff and using a completely new company of actors.
 This alienated some previously loyal supporters within Stratford.

 Undeterred, Jackson followed his plan to produce eight plays staggered throughout the season, each directed by a guest director.
 The hit of the first season in 1946 was Love's Labour's Lost, directed by Peter Brook and starring Paul Scofield as Armado.
 However, despite critical success the season culminated in the largest financial deficit the Memorial Theatre had ever experienced.
 Whilst this did not faze Jackson, the governors used it as a further reason to question his methods.
 But, despite their protests his contract was extended to three years, this demonstrated a recognition that in order to establish real change he needed more time.

 The 1947 season included Brook's Romeo and Juliet and Benthall's The Merchant of Venice.
 Neither received much praise from the critics and the governors' patience was tested again.
 This culminated in Jackson's dramatic announcement of his retirement in January 1948.
 The governors did nothing to prevent his departure and had already decided on his successor, Anthony Quayle.
 However, in three years Jackson had done much to restore the fortunes and reputation of the Theatre.

 Later years

 Throughout the late 1950s plans were developed for a new theatre building in Birmingham and in 1960 the City Council and the Arts Council agreed funding would be provided.

 In 1960, Jackson's health began to deteriorate as a result of leukaemia.
 He spent time between the hospital in Birmingham, his home in Malvern and his office at the theatre.
 The final play he saw was "Antony and Cleopatra" at the Birmingham Repertory Theatre, but he was unable to stay longer than the first intermission.
-Sadly, he did not live to see the new Rep on Broad Street, which opened in 1971.
+He did not live to see the new Rep on Broad Street, which opened in 1971.

 After a long period of severe illness, Sir Barry Jackson died 3 April 1961, at the Queen Elizabeth Hospital in Birmingham, aged 81.